CTE: Is the Media Scaring Athletes to Death?

 My reaction was one of sadness, frustration, and worry: sadness that a young athlete simply assumed that he had CTE as a result of a single concussion and considered it to be a death sentence; frustration that, despite concerted efforts by researchers and clinicians, along with some in the media, to set the record straight on CTE, the prevailing media narrative continues to be that concussions or repetitive subconcussive blows “cause” CTE, that CTE “causes” former athletes to commit suicide, and that such causal links are proven scientific fact (they’re not); and, finally, worry: concern about the consequences of the football=dementia and CTE=suicide memes in the real world.

 For the authors of a 2016 editorial in the British Journal of Sports Medicine the tragic case of a former NHL player, Todd Ewen, is Exhibit A of those real-world consequences.
 Suffering from bouts of depression – which he was convinced were the result of CTE – and terrified at the thought of a future living with an untreatable neurodegenerative disease, Ewen committed suicide at age 49.
 But before an autopsy could even be performed, the media’s verdict was in: his depression and suicide were most likely the result of a career in the NHL, repetitive head trauma, and the inevitable onset of CTE.
 A subsequent autopsy, however, found no evidence of CTE.
+[November 2018 update: Two subsequent autopsies of Ewen’s brain, one by Dr. Ann McKee, the chief of neuropathology at the VA Boston Healthcare System and director of the Boston University C.T.E.
+Center, and the other at the Mayo Clinic, found evidence that Ewen had a less severe case of CTE].

 To make matters worse, they argued that many in the media – most especially, in my personal experience, those active in social media – not only ignore and/or severely criticize research findings that don’t fit the football = dementia and CTE=suicide narrative, but label anyone who dares to challenge that narrative or call for further study a ‘CTE denier’ or a ‘shill’ trying to advance their own vested interests,* confuse the public and conflate the issues, or all the above.